JustinEchols/YabbaColladaDoo/README.md

 An example of loading a collada file that could be used as a starting point.

 ## About
 This is a simple Collada loader that is really intended to be used to load a Collada file which would then be processed further depending on the needs, requirements, and format being used in say a game.
-I have included an example of initilizing a model directly from the XBot collada file and have only tested the initilization using said Collada file.
-So, more work would need to be done if you intend to use the same routine to initialize some other model.
-Moreoever, the rendering setup and test depends on this model and in general will not work with other models.
+I have included an example of loading and converting model data as well as animation data.
+More testing and work is required to ensure that different models load properly.
+Moreover, the rendering setup and tests are quite minimal.

 The routine to call to load a collada file is ColladaFileLoad.
 It will load the Collada file and represent it as a unary tree.
 Each node in the tree has: